dms-x/pmTraining/a1-pm/README.md

 That label describes what changes you have made.

 Last step.
 Now, type **"git push origin 'yourname'"**. 'yourname' should match the branch name you setup.
 This pushes your code to the git world.
 Great job!
 Now I can see the changes you made!
-Then, type **git push --set-upstream origin 'youname'** to finalize set up.
-Just like this, you will be submitting your codes to the repository.
+Then, type **git push --set-upstream origin 'youname'** to finalize set up.  asdf Just like this, you will be submitting your codes to the repository.

 One of the most important thing is, when there's a change in the repository before you make any changes, do **"git pull"** to pull the updated code base from the github.
 Great Job!